Hospital in the Home (HITH) provides admitted care in the comfort of the patient’s home or other suitable location.

 In 2009 an independent review confirmed that HITH as a well-established model of care that is safe and effective and highly valued by patients, carers and staff.

-These guidelines outline appropriate governance, staffing models, policies and practices to deliver high-quality HITH services.
+The current HITH guidelines outline appropriate governance, staffing models, policies and practices to deliver high-quality HITH services.

-- aim to ensure HITH is acute care substitution
+- aim to ensure HITH is acute care

 - outline service capability and quality standards